 “Don’t weep!
 Don’t weep!
 They are not on the other shore.
 The voices, the weeping, and the wings are your own heart.”

 Do not rush to expose your brother or sister nor to find delight in their humbling.
 We are all in need of reproof during our times of carelessness but a gentle correction is very different to overlooking the log in your own eye.
 What if the multiplicity of your own secret transgressions were to be suddenly exposed to the world?
 I would want for the ground beneath my feet to open fast and to be quickly swallowed up.
 So let us, then, give the benefit of the doubt to those who struggle yet truly believe in the nobility of the better man or woman, and if they are caught out judge them not by their inglorious fall but rather consider whether they have spread a little more compassion and sunlight into their community.
 Therefore we should also be very careful of value judgements, that is, judging others based on our own standards and priorities.
 And let us ask ourselves the following question why is that we do not hold to a similar account the more famous amongst us?
 We punish the everyday man or woman to the point of persecution, but the celebrity or the powerful we admire and elevate even more when they fall short of those ideals which we would normally consider inviolate.
 Amazingly, it is as if our idolizing is an inoculation against the charge of hypocrisy against the ‘stars’.
 If we do not worship the Creator we will worship the created order.
 We will elevate the corrupt and the decaying material body to a space it cannot survive.
 We are hurting ourselves and those around us by drinking in the opiate of superficiality, and by lowering our standards we are also selling short the future of our children’s generations.
 We teach them that success belongs to others and that to them is bequeathed the measure of mediocrity.
 Because you are wounded, because you have fallen, because you have made a trainload of mistakes, these are not good enough reasons to give up on the person you have been called to become.
 You are a unique presence in this world “made of star stuff” as Carl Sagan once famously quipped and for the community of believers the very temple of the indwelling of the Holy Spirit (1Cor.
 6:19f).
 Do not allow for the stone throwers to diminish your self-worth.

 To keep trying to be human till your death, this would be a life well lived.
 This is then, too, what it means to try to be good.
 Each day is an opportunity to grow deeper into that eternal potential breathed into us from the moment of our creation and to live out in greatly richer expressions the radiance of compassion.
 Therefore this is the hardest truth, to “die daily” (1Cor.
 15:31).
 This is the geography of the “unseen warfare”.
 Ultimately, what really matters in this everyday struggle of ours with all of its ups and downs, is that God alone knows and discerns the true intent of “the hearts of all the children of men” (1Kgs 8:39).

 By transgression here and throughout, I am referring to a personal moral lapse or weakness, and not to any crime which might have to do with a violence inflicted upon another.
 This is another matter altogether and would require a different and more immediate response.

-Henri J. M. Nouwen’s famously insightful reflection on the healer as wounded him or herself yet in the service of ministering to others has rarely left my side: https://www.amazon.com/Wounded-Healer-Ministry-Contemporary-Society/dp/0385148038
+Henri J. M. Nouwen’s famously insightful reflection on the healer as wounded himself or herself yet in the service of ministering to others has rarely left my side: https://www.amazon.com/Wounded-Healer-Ministry-Contemporary-Society/dp/0385148038

 This is a truly huge topic, even when it comes to definitions with many disciplines contributing to our understanding of self and the question of human spirituality, which then naturally spills into the complex connection between the mind and matter.
 A good start would be with an initial introduction to these subjects from the reliable Stanford Encyclopedia of Philosophy: https://plato.stanford.edu/about.html